bendqh1/powershell/powershell/git.md

 IF IT'S NOT A PROBLEM --- close the current PowerShell process and start a new one, so that Git would be loaded
 ```

-Then, for example, temporarily download a script, run it, and delete it (tempdownrundel).
+## Temporarily download a script, run it, and delete it (tempdownrundel) with Git

 ```powershell
 # Remember where you started.